Choosing the Right Mobile App A/B Testing Tool to Optimize Your In-App User Experiences

 VWO offers advanced options of segmentation and targeting that allow you to segment your users based on their behavioral attributes and target them exclusively.
 VWO also integrates with all major analytics platforms so you can capture and analyze the relevant data required to make informed experimentation decisions.

 VWO’s SDK for mobile app A/B testing is open-source and light-weight (approx 200KB for Android and 285KB for iOS) that only uses about 100KB or 300KB of RAM for Android and iOS.

 Apart from this, VWO offers 24*7*365 support (& exceptional response time) with optimization experts assisting you throughout your journey to ensure you yield the desired results from your campaigns.
 With a CSAT of 98% (as compared to the industry average of 94%), VWO’s support team takes complete ownership of resolving all pitfalls you may come across, thus ensuring you make the most of your mobile app optimization program

-If you have apprehensions about how VWO lives up to these promises, how about you try it out for 30 days for free and assess it for yourself?
+If you have apprehensions about how VWO lives up to these promises, how about you try it out for free and assess it for yourself?
 If you have questions regarding the same, you can request a demo by one of VWO’s optimization experts and get them answered.

 Other mobile app A/B testing tools

 Here’s a list of a few other popularly known tools for mobile app experimentation along with their pricing.

 Optimizely offers a cross-platform solution for feature flagging and experimentation that allows you to run UI-based as well as server-side experiments and also mitigate risk while launching features.
 You get access to full-stack and multi-channel experimentation capabilities, phased feature rollouts, the option to make instant app updates, and more with Optimizely’s mobile optimization offering.
 They offer a free rollouts plan valid for 7 days that allows you to evaluate their basic capabilities.